JESUS GIVES US THE NEW WINE OF THE KINGDOM

 The host is unaware of the miracle that has just taken place.
 Yet the servants know… as do Jesus’ disciples and Mary.
 Jesus proves His mastery over time by creating at once a finely aged wine.
 Amazed at the quality of the wine, the host inquires as to why the best has been saved for last.

 This is the first miracle of Jesus’ ministry.
-He provides the best of wine in abundance, the stone jars filled to the brim, for the wedding feast.
+He provides the best of wine in abundance for the wedding feast… the stone jars filled to the brim.
 Jesus, our Creator, our Provider, pours His Spirit into us… providing for us always His best in overflowing abundance.

 Miracles are the supernatural touch of God upon His natural world.
 We look to His supernatural touch in our lives.
 Just as Jesus transforms ordinary water into the best of wine, so He miraculously transforms our ordinary selves into the best reflection of Himself.